SilentCatD/night_reader/README.md

 <img src="https://github.com/SilentCatD/night_reader/blob/main/assets/night_light_app.gif?raw=true" width="200px">

-To make the whole app under the effect, one can simply wrap this widget around `MaterialApp` and control the `value` parameter and the whole apps will be affected.
+To make the whole app under the effect, one can simply wrap this widget around `MaterialApp` and control the `value` parameter and the whole app will be affected.

 ```dart
 @override